-The per capita income in Thousand Oaks in 2010 was $46,231, which is wealthy relative to California and the nation.
-This equates to an annual income of $184,924 for a family of four.
-However, Thousand Oaks contains both very wealthy and poor people as well.
+The per capita income in Thousand Oaks in 2018 was $53,605, which is wealthy relative to California and the nation.
+This equates to an annual income of $214,420 for a family of four.

-Thousand Oaks is a very ethnically-diverse city.
+Thousand Oaks is an extremely ethnically-diverse city.
 The people who call Thousand Oaks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thousand Oaks residents report their race to be White, followed by Asian.
 Thousand Oaks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.03% of the city’s residents.
-Important ancestries of people in Thousand Oaks include English, Irish, Italian, and Russian.
+People of Hispanic or Latino origin account for 17.80% of the city’s residents.
+Important ancestries of people in Thousand Oaks include German, Irish, English, Italian, and European.

 The most common language spoken in Thousand Oaks is English.
 Other important languages spoken here include Spanish and Chinese.